privacyguides/privacyguides.org/docs/os/ios-overview.md

 When an app prompts you for access to your device's photo library, iOS provides you with options to limit what an app can access.

-Rather than allow an app to access all the photos on your device, you can allow it to only access to whichever photos you choose by tapping on the "Select Photos..." option in the permission prompt.
-You can change photo access permissions for any installed app at any time by navigating to **Settings** → **Privacy & Security** → **Photos**.
+Rather than allow an app to access all the photos on your device, you can allow it to only access to whichever photos you choose by tapping on the "Select Photos..." option in the permission dialog.
+You can change photo access permissions at any time by navigating to **Settings** → **Privacy & Security** → **Photos**.

 ![Photo Permissions](../assets/img/ios/photo-permissions-light.png#only-light) ![Photo Permissions](../assets/img/ios/photo-permissions-dark.png#only-dark)